 Schema markup gives Google more information about your business at the code level, helping it deliver your content to the most relevant audience.
 This applies to location-based search as well – you can use LocalBusiness schema to provide Google with in-depth details about your business and provide users with more info – such as opening times during the holiday season or price ranges for your products.

-You can also use this to implement actions on your Google My Business listing, allowing users to book appointments, reserve hotel rooms or book a table.
+You can also use this to implement actions on your Google Business Profile listing, allowing users to book appointments, reserve hotel rooms or book a table.
 Adding schema to your pages can be a tricky process but it provides users with the kind of info that helps them make buying decisions – so it’s worth the effort.

 Accuracy is also important, so pay attention to these key areas: